 Vai was totally unknown until the early 1970s, when a popular commercial for the Bounty chocolate with coconut was filmed here, using the magical background of palm trees.
 In the advert, coconuts were falling from trees, however Vai palms produce dates.
 Consequently coconuts had to be falsely hung to create the right impression.
 The ad made this unknown earthly paradise renowned throughout the world.
 Thus, hundreds of hippies started to stay here on their holidays.
 In the 1980s, when hippism faded out, Vai was invaded by backpackers and rapidly degenerated into a rubbish-strewn campground.
 The palm grove was consequently fenced off and proclaimed a conservation area, being open to public only during the day light.

 The beach has whitish sand and flat turquoise waters.
 In a few places, there are slippery smooth rocks, while on the opposite there are small islets that beautify the landscape.
-The beach is slightly organized (whatever the protection scheme allows) with umbrellas, showers, water sports, canteens and a tavern.
+The beach is slightly organized (whatever the protection scheme allows) with umbrellas, showers, water sports and a canteen.
 The closest rooms to let are located outside the protected area (15'-25 'walk).
-If you want to stay isolated, there is a lovely sandy beach 5 minutes north of Vai, while another option is the idyllic Psili Ammos in the south.
+If you want to stay isolated, there is a lovely sandy beach 5 minutes north of Vai, while another option is the idyllic Psili Ammos beach in the south.

 If you come by car then you should leave it in the parking area.
-From Vai's car park, it's a 10-minute clamber over rocks to the beach.
-There are also buses running from Sitia and all travel agencies organize daily tours.
+There are also buses running from Sitia and all travel agencies in Crete organize daily tours.
 The only drawback of Vai is that from the first moment you think that someone wants to dip into your pocket.
 Indeed, prices for parking, umbrellas and the canteen are too high.
-Moreover, the tavern is illegally structured, but unfortunately the greek state seems unable to react against the owner - bogeyman called Toplou Monastery, verifying the saying that priests govern Greece.
-However, Vai is one of the beaches that should definitely be visited by the first comers in Crete.
+However, Vai is one of the most special beaches in Crete that surely deserve a visit.